dgostin/vin-express/README.md

 1. **Deploy to Vercel:** When adding VIN Express as a new Vercel project, use default settings.
 2. **Set Output Directory:**
    - Set **Output Directory** to `client/dist`, where Vite places the build output.

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](../../issues/) for anything you'd like to work on or discuss.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.